The Cheeks of Surry/Yadkin

 The first record of the Cheek surname in the Surry/Yadkin region is a John CHEEK who appears on the 1768 tax list of Rowan County, NC, in Capt.
 Gideon Wright's District (present-day Surry County).
 Tax was assessed for 2 "polls," meaning there were 2 white males in his household over the age of 16 and under age 60.
 This John Cheek is believed to be a son of John CHEEK of Anson Co., NC.
 John returned to the Anson (Montgomery) County area by 1774 and left no known descendants in Surry County.

-We next find a Richard CHEEK in the court records of Surry County, NC.
+There is a Richard CHEEK who appears in the records of Surry County, NC, in the 1770's.
 On Aug.
 14, 1774, Richard Cheek was being sued for trespass by John REED.
 (W.O.
 Absher, Surry County, North Carolina, Court Minute Abstracts Vol. 1 (1768-1785) (summons issued "to Richard CHEEK to answer John REED plea of trespass").
-According to Surry County land records, John Reed had purchased land on the southwest side of the Yadkin River at the mouth of "Dill's Creek" in 1771 (Surry Co., NC, Deed Book A, p.10).
-In 1773, John Reed also purchased land on the west side of the "Tarrarat" (Ararat) River and Stewart's Creek (Surry Co., NC, Deed Book A:205-206).
-Richard Cheek may have been living on one of these parcels and John Reed wanted to evict him.
-Conflicting land claims were not uncommon in frontier areas.
-The outcome of Reed's lawsuit is not reflected in the surviving court records (only fragments exist prior to 1779).
+Legally, a "plea of trespass" was a lawsuit for damages.
+It might have involved a breach of contract or some other kind of injury.
+According to Surry County records, John REED owned land on the southwest side of the Yadkin River at the mouth of "Dill's Creek" (Surry Co., NC, Deed Book A, p.10) as well as another parcel on the west side of the "Tarrarat" (Ararat) River and Stewart's Creek (Surry Co., NC, Deed Book A:205-206).
+His relationship to Richard Cheek is unknown.
+The surviving records do not reveal the outcome of the lawsuit (only fragments of the court minutes exist prior to 1779).

 Richard Cheek apparently died prior to Feb.
-18, 1775, when the Sheriff of Surry County, William SHEPPERD, sold a Negro man named Peter to Samuel COOPER from the estate of Richard CHEEK, to satisfy a claim by Burrell WILLIAMS vs. COBB and Richd.
+18, 1775, when the Sheriff of Surry County, William SHEPPERD, sold a Negro man named Peter to Samuel COOPER from the Estate of Richard CHEEK, to satisfy a claim by Burrell WILLIAMS vs. COBB and Richd.
 CHEEK in Chatham Co., NC.
 Recorded Feb. court 1775.
 (Surry Co., NC, WB 1, p.40.)
+This interesting record suggests that the Richard Cheek in Surry Co. was related to Richard CHEEK, Jr., of Chatham County, NC.
+It's possible he might even be Richard Cheek, Jr., of Chatham Co., NC.

-On May 24, 1779, Richard Cheek (presumably now a younger Richard Cheek) entered 100 acres of land in Surry County on Tom's Creek including the improvement he purchased of Thomas BURK, and another 100 acres on the waters of Pilot Creek and the Little Yadkin.
+On May 24, 1779, a man named Richard Cheek entered 100 acres of land in Surry County on Tom's Creek including the improvement he purchased of Thomas BURK, and another 100 acres on the waters of Pilot Creek and the Little Yadkin.
 (Surry Land Entries No. 1618, 1619.)
+Note, according to the court record from Feb.
+18, 1775, the original Richard Cheek in Surry County was deceased.
+Therefore, this must have been a younger Richard Cheek, perhaps the son of the Richard Cheek who died in 1775.

 In 1792, a man named William CHEEK was dismissed by the Quakers of the Westfield Monthly Meeting in Surry County for marrying out of unity (i.e., marrying a non-Quaker) (Hinshaw, Encylopedia of American Quaker Genealogy, Vol. 1).
 The Westfield Monthly Meeting, originally called the Tom's Creek Meeting, was established in 1786 by Quakers who lived around Tom's Creek and Big Creek.
 This is the same area where Richard Cheek was living a few years earlier (see above).